wp-plugins/dragons-printhint/readme.txt

 = 0.3 =
 * Changed the file structure (css moved to subfolder)
 * Added functionality for hiding CSS classes / ids while printing

+= 0.3.1 0

+CSS subfolder was not deployed with 0.3.
+Generating new version with css subfolder.

 == Arbitrary section ==